 And then finally, my agent dropped me.
 Now for some that may have seemed like a sign to give up acting.
 But instead, I used that rejection as a wake up call.
 I had to look within and see what I really wanted.
 I first looked deep into my heart.
 And then looked into my finances.
 They both were telling me the same thing.
 I had to give up the studio.
 I had to take a long and maybe permanent hiatus from teaching in order to get my business back on track, the business of acting.

 I rallied.
-Immediately, with the help of my manger, I got another agent.
+Immediately, with the help of my manager, I got another agent.
 I got myself back into an acting class.
 The universe blessed me with granting me a gig out of the blue for which I had not even auditioned.
 And now, as I begin the process of closing the studio, the jobs keep coming.

 Sure I maybe middle aged woman, but there ARE roles out there!
 Instead of focusing on the lack of roles, I now believe I am going to get those roles.
 I have never operated out of fear in my life.
 But I have operated out of rejection.
 I love a good battle.
 I love proving people wrong.
 Rejection was what propelled me into this business and at 51 it is motivating me again.